google/blockly-samples/codelabs/getting_started/getting_started.md

 </xml>
 ```

-Run the app one more time, and play around with the new "Play (sound)" block.
+Run the app one more time, and play around with the new `Play (sound)` block.
 It should look like this:

 ![image](workspace_with_toolbox.png)

 ### The block factory

 This step discussed how to manually define custom blocks in Blockly.
-Once you've completed the entire codelab, we recommend that you check out our <a href="https://developers.google.com/blockly/guides/create-custom-blocks/blockly-developer-tools">block factory tool</a>, which helps automate part of this process.
+Once you've completed the entire codelab, we recommend that you check out our [block factory tool](https://developers.google.com/blockly/guides/create-custom-blocks/blockly-developer-tools), which helps automate part of this process.

 ## Save/load workspace